zahidalidev/toastify-react-native/README.md

 ## License

-react-native-toastify is [MIT licensed](https://github.com/zahidalidev/react-native-toastify/blob/master/LICENSE) and built with :heart: by Zahid Ali.
+toastify-react-native is [MIT licensed](https://github.com/zahidalidev/toastify-react-native/blob/master/LICENSE) and built with :heart: by Zahid Ali.